Laboratories

 Location: Facilities of the UFRJ Central University Restaurant – Av.
 Carlos Chagas Filho, s / nº – Downstairs – Cidade Universitária – Rio de Janeiro – RJ.

-Coordination: Professor Aline Ferreira.
+Academic Coordination: Professor Dra.
+Aline Ferreira

 Its mission is to contribute to the dissemination of knowledge in the area of nutritional assessment and promote health in the collective and individual spheres by encouraging the adoption of healthy dietary practices, nutritional diagnosis and the training of human resources in nutritional assessment.
 Nutritional assessment and food education activities, individual or collective, are carried out for the UFRJ community (technical-administrative servants, teachers, students and service providers), through institutional projects, in addition to training and qualification of human resources to use different methods of nutritional assessment.
 The LANUTRI facilities are used for the scientific research of the PPGN, which involves intervention and nutritional evaluation.
 In an integrated way to the LabDAFEE, they form a Research Unit in studies of the energy metabolism and human nutritional biochemistry of the Institute of Nutrition Josué de Castro / UFRJ.
 This laboratory has a multidisciplinary team with teaching representativeness of all PPGN research lines.